rebelsky/csc207c/_mps/classical-encryption.md

 For example,

-* `java -jar target/cipher-1.0.jar -encode -caesar hello x` should encode the string `hello` using a Caesar cipher and the letter `x`.
+* `edu.grinnell.csc207.main.Cipher -encode -caesar hello x`
+  should encode the string `hello` using a Caesar cipher and the letter `x`.
-* `java -jar target/cipher-1.0.jar -caesar -encode hello x` should also encode the string `hello` using a Caesar cipher and the letter `x`.
+* `edu.grinnell.csc207.main.Cipher -caesar -encode hello x`
+  should also encode the string `hello` using a Caesar cipher and the letter `x`.
-* `java -jar target/cipher-1.0.jar hello -caesar -encode x` should also encode the string `hello` using a Caesar cipher and the letter `x`.
+* `edu.grinnell.csc207.main.Cipher hello -caesar -encode x`
+  should also encode the string `hello` using a Caesar cipher and the letter `x`.
-* `java -jar target/cipher-1.0.jar hello -caesar x -encode` should also encode the string `hello` using a Caesar cipher and the letter `x`.
+* `edu.grinnell.csc207.main.Cipher hello -caesar x -encode`
+  should also encode the string `hello` using a Caesar cipher and the letter `x`.
-* `java -jar target/cipher-1.0.jar x hello -caesar -encode` should issue an error because it appears we're using a Caesar cipher with a multi-character key.
+* `edu.grinnell.csc207.main.Cipher x hello -caesar -encode`
+  should issue an error because it appears we're using a Caesar cipher with a multi-character key.
-* `java -jar target/cipher-1.0.jar x hello -vigenere -encode` should encode the string `x` using a Vigenère cipher and the keyword `hello`.
+* `edu.grinnell.csc207.main.Cipher x hello -vigenere -encode`
+  should encode the string `x` using a Vigenère cipher and the keyword `hello`.
-* `java -jar target/cipher-1.0.jar caesar vigenere -encode -vigenere` Should encode the string `caesar` using a Vigenère cipher and the key `vigenere`.
+* `edu.grinnell.csc207.main.Cipher caesar vigenere -encode -vigenere`
+  Should encode the string `caesar` using a Vigenère cipher and the key `vigenere`.

 As in the prior main class, you should print all errors using `System.err.println` (or something similar) and make sure that each starts with the string `Error:`.